Malegr0/naoStudienarbeit/README.md

   - [Flask](https://flask.palletsprojects.com/en/2.0.x/)
   - [MariaDB Connector](https://mariadb.com/de/resources/blog/how-to-connect-python-programs-to-mariadb/)

-For this project we are using the german trained pipeline for spacy.
+For this project we are using the german trained pipeline for SpaCy.
 Other pipelines can be found [here](https://spacy.io/usage).
 Note that you can't use our database if you are using another pipeline.

 ## Getting Started
-This project is written in python.
+This project is written in python 3.

 ### Prerequisites
 Pip is needed for the following installation.